At Kaplan we believe the Practice Test is a great first step to help you get smarter with your practice so you can score higher on Test Day.

 - 5. Will I get a score for my practice test?

-- 6. What if I am taking and Computer Based Test?
+- 6. What if I am taking a Computer Based Test?

 Come well prepared for your Practice Test, get the most out of it, and pave the way for a great preparation and high score on Test day.